ruedap/d3-meets-chart.js/README.md

 ## Why use this?

 Because everything is an element.
-For a SVG enthusiast.
+For SVG enthusiasts.
 Otherwise, you might want to use [Chart.js](http://www.chartjs.org/).

 ## Getting started